 How to Get to Cooperstown

-The closest major airport to Cooperstown is Albany International Airport (ALB), located about an hour and a half to the east of the town.
-If you’re flying to Cooperstown, this is probably as close as you can get.
+The closest major airport to Cooperstown is Albany International Airport (ALB), about an hour and a half to the east.
+This is probably as close as you can get if you’re flying to Cooperstown.

-In both scenarios, you’d most likely need a rental car, as there is no direct bus from Albany International Airport or either of the New York City international airports to Cooperstown.
+In both scenarios, you’d most likely need a rental car.
+There is no direct bus from Albany International Airport or either of the New York City international airports to Cooperstown.

 How to Get Around Cooperstown